astorDev/nice-shell/makefile/article/index.md

 	kill `lsof -t -i:5154`
 ```

-The article and the playground are parts of the [nice-shell repository](https://github.com/astorDev/nice-shell), trying to help your shell experience nicer.
+The article and the playground are parts of the [nice-shell repository](https://github.com/astorDev/nice-shell), trying to help your shell experience be nicer.
 Don't hesitate to give the repository a star! ⭐

 Claps for this article are also appreciated! 😊